turna1/RailTwin/README.md

 # RailTwin
-An AI integrated Digital Twin for Railway
+An AI-integrated Digital Twin for Railway